bdTechies/book-manager/README.md

 $ npm run make:all
 ```

-- If any problem occurs on Mac OS while packaging the app try following command:
+- If any problem occurs on Mac OS while packaging the app try the following command:

 ```bash
 $ npm config set python /usr/bin/python2.7